stolevegen/PowerBentley/README.md

 ## Introduction

-Welcome to the Ryobi Battery Conversion project for ride on cars!
+Welcome to the Milwaukee Battery Conversion project for ride on cars!

-This project aims to replace the old lead battery in your electric ride on car with a modern 18v Ryobi battery, providing improved performance!
+This project aims to replace the old lead battery in your electric ride on car with a modern 18v Milwaukee battery, providing improved performance!

 By utilizing an ESP32 microcontroller, we enable enhanced control and monitoring capabilities for a safe and more enjoyable driving experience for every rider.

 ## Features

-- **Ryobi Battery Integration:** Upgrade your kid car's power source to a Ryobi battery for extended runtime and enhanced performance.
+- **Milwaukee Battery Integration:** Upgrade your kid car's power source to a Milwaukee battery for extended runtime and enhanced performance.
 - **ESP32 Control:** Utilize the ESP32 microcontroller for precise control, monitoring, and remote safety features.
 - **Real-time Data Display:** Monitor the speed, configure and update the car through a sleek web-based dashboard.
 - **Battery Protection:** Use safeguards to prevent over use and deep discharging.